BioComputingUP/OSAI_ecosystem/TOOLS_SELECTION_CRITERIA.md

 # Introduction

-This page contains set of criteria to help community curators determine if something is suitable for our TSV maintained **OSAI Ecosystem components list**.
+This page contains a set of criteria to help community curators determine if a resource is suitable for inclusion in the **AI Ecosystem components list file**.

-This list is not intended to be exclusive, but capture all relevant components that can be mapped to community recommendation/guidance frameworks to support FAIR, Open, Sustainable, Responsible, Green, + AI.
-This mapping will support practical implemntations and can be hosted on community supported resources.
+This AI Ecosystem components list (ecosystem_components_list.yml) aims to capture relevant resources that can be mapped to community recommendation and guidance frameworks, such as the Open & Sustainable AI (OSAI) recommendations (see paper: [https://arxiv.org/abs/2505.16619](https://arxiv.org/abs/2505.16619)).
+While the OSAI recommendations detailed in that paper have a strong life science focus, the AI Ecosystem components list itself is designed to be broadly applicable.
+The goal is to support the practical implementation of principles like FAIR, Open, Sustainable, Responsible, and Green AI.

-An example hosting of this tool list can be found on [ELIXIR's DOME website](https://dome-ml.org/ai-ecosystem).
-Howeverm we hope it can be reused and adapted for other scientific domains or global regions where recommendation and guidance frameworks differ.
+An example of this AI Ecosystem components list being hosted and utilized can be found on [ELIXIR's DOME website](https://dome-ml.org/ai-ecosystem).
+However, we hope this list structure and its underlying YAML format can be reused and adapted for other scientific domains or global regions, especially where different recommendation and guidance frameworks are pertinent.

-# Initial category of AI resource captured:
+# Categories of AI resources captured:

+The AI Ecosystem components list captures various types of resources, categorized as follows:

 - AI/ML Library (e.g. Scikit-learn)
 - Analysis platform (e.g. Google Colab)